-Laura teaches us that there is nothing more educational than illustration.
+Laura Wood teaches us that there is nothing more educational than illustration.
 Creative freedom without limits, a meticulous technique and attention to lines, an explosion full of colors.
 But the profound message is educational formation through the world of innocence, purity and childhood: the world of animals.
 Laura works for the Anglo-Saxon children’s book market.

 Let’s get to know her visual poetry better.